vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/06_Index.md

 mage to
 Maratha Rajas of Thanjavur, 13-25; family tree, 13, 15; wars of, 16; disputed successions, 16; as scholars, 17-18; polygamy of, 20; travels of, 135
 Marathi language, 17; authors of, 17 Marici, 71
-Märkandeya, 171; on the tilaka mark,
+Mārkandeya, 171; on the tilaka mark,
 [[96]]
-Märkandeyapurana, 58, 59; on sharing sacrifice, 110; on guests, 207; story of Hariścandra in, 307
+Mārkandeyapurana, 58, 59; on sharing sacrifice, 110; on guests, 207; story of Hariścandra in, 307
 Marriage: Tryambaka's introduction on, 30-1; age of, 35, 37, 254; Jaimini on, 43; for pleasure, 124–5; symbolic, of young girl, 252-3
-Maskarin, 163 Mätṛdatta, 87, 144
+Maskarin, 163 Mātṛdatta, 87, 144
 McCrindle, J. W., 57
 Mealtime, 210-33; wife's duty to serve at, 210–14; husband not to eat in wife's presence, 214-17; serving the meal, 217-21; wife's own meal, 221– 7; wife's offering to Jyestha, 227–9; post-prandial duties, 229–33 Medha tithi, 109–10, 145; on salutations, 159-60; on guests, 183; on eating with one's wife, 216; on svadharma, 263
 Meditation: wife's assistance in, 50, 54;